IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 _keywords: $PlatformShort$ charts, pie chart, $ProductName$, Infragistics, data binding, slice selection, slice explosion, animation
 mentionedTypes: ['XamPieChart','SliceSelectionMode','PieSliceOthersContext']
 ---
-# $PlatformShort$ Pie Chart Overview
+# $PlatformShort$ Pie Chart

 $PlatformShort$ Pie Chart, or Pie Graph, is a part-to-whole chart that shows how categories (parts) of a data set add up to a total (whole) value.
 Categories are rendered as sections in a circular, or pie-shaped graph.
 Each section, or pie slice, has an arc length proportional to its underlying data value.
 Categories are shown in proportion to other categories based on their value percentage to the total value being analyzed, as parts of 100 or 100%.

 This example of an $PlatformShort$ Pie Chart includes a simple data set with 6 values.
 Each key/pair value has a string and a numeric data value, the data values add up to a value of 100% of visualization.
 In this case, we are showing the overall breakdown of budget spend by department.

 <code-view style="height: 400px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/pie-chart-overview"
            alt="$PlatformShort$ Pie Chart Overview" >
 </code-view>

 <div class="divider--half"></div>

+## $PlatformShort$ Pie Chart Recommendations

 Pie Charts are appropriate for small data sets and are easy to read at a glance.
 Pie charts are just one type of part-to-whole visualization.
 Others include:

 - Pie
 - Doughnut (Ring)
 - Funnel
 - Stacked Area
 - Stacked 100% Area (Stacked Percentage Area)
 - Stacked Bar
 - Stacked 100% Bar (Stacked Percentage Bar)
 - Treemap
 - Waterfall

 The $PlatformShort$ Pie Chart includes interactive features that give the viewer tools to analyze data, like:

 - Legends
 - Slice Explosion
 - Slice Selection
 - Chart Animations

 Best Practices for a Pie Chart:

 - Comparing slices or segments as percentage values in proportion to a total value or whole.
 - Showing how a group of categories is broken into smaller segments.